aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to MHTML via Java" h2="On Premise Java API to Render SVG to MHTML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to MHTML is a simple two-step process that can be accomplished using the powerful Document Processing API Aspose.Words for Java.
+Aspose.Words for Java is part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for manipulating documents.

+The first step is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables you to convert SVG to DOC quickly and easily.
+Once the SVG file is rendered to DOC, the second step is to convert the DOC to MHTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables you to convert DOC to MHTML with ease.

-You can convert SVG to MHTML by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MHTML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+The process of converting SVG to MHTML is simple and straightforward.
+All you need to do is render the SVG file to DOC using Aspose.PDF for Java, and then convert the DOC to MHTML using Aspose.Words for Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for manipulating documents.
+With these two APIs, you can easily convert SVG to MHTML in just a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}